bleeckerj/Files2Book/README_preprocess_mj_json.md

 Purpose
 -------
-`preprocess_mj_json.py` scans a folder of JSON files produced by Midjourney (or similar) and produces a single JSON array suitable for ingestion by `create_file_cards.py`.
+`preprocess_mj_json.py` scans a folder of JSON files produced by my Midjourney downloader (or similar) and produces a single JSON array suitable for ingestion by `create_file_cards.py`.
 For each input JSON file the script:

 - extracts the `image_path` as `filepath`
 - extracts a simplified `metadata` object containing: